kevin-cazal/draft-camp-dj/DJ/part2_customization/workshop/detailed.md

 - `else { background(255); }` - if no image, use white background
   - This is the default background

-**Visual Concept**: [SCHEMA PLACEHOLDER: Diagram showing conditional background - image if loaded, white if not]

 **Test it!** Upload an image - it should now appear as the background, filling the entire canvas!